-Israel carries out air strikes on Yemen
+Israel attacks power plants, oil facility and port in Yemen

 BREAKINGBREAKING,

-Reports that Israel has attacked power plants, a port, and an oil facility in Yemen.
+Local media reports that Israel has attacked power plants, a port, and an oil facility in Yemen.

 Published On 19 Dec 2024